Our Patrol/Operations Bureau provides 24-hour, seven-day-a-week emergency and non-emergency law enforcement response to the community.

 The Patrol/Operations Bureau provides assistance with community events held in the public rights-of-way and that require traffic control—such as Fourth of July, the Columbus Marathon and 5K runs/walks.
 Permits for special events much be obtained from the City Manager’s Office, entailing a review and approval process by various departments, depending on the scale of the event.
 Call the Special Events Request line, at 614-583-5164 for details.

-The Halloween decorations adorning homes in UA each year can most certainly hold their own against the Christmas holidays.
-From houses covered in eerie cobwebs to porches decorated with jack-o-lanterns,…
+The Halloween decorations adorning homes in UA each year hold their own against the Christmas holidays.
+From houses covered in eerie cobwebs to porches decorated with jack-o-lanterns, gravestones in front…

 Texting while driving is a primary offense in Upper Arlington.
 State law already bans texting, but it is only a primary offense for those under 18 (those over 18 must have committed another offense).
 Upper Arlington’s ban allows Police to pull drivers over and cite them for texting while driving without having to guess their age.